 The PALs programme encompasses learning from recent attacks, including those in 2017, and reflects a shift away from the current provision of CT protective security and preparedness efforts in ‘Crowded Places’ (individual sites) to improving the safety and security of the public at all ‘Publicly Accessible Locations’.
 To achieve this, various levers and engagement channels will be explored and reviewed.
 The end result will be a PALs Policy directed by the government with a PALs delivery model undertaken by Counter Terrorism Policing and our partners.

 As a new and ambitious programme, an EBP approach to PALs ensures we can demonstrate that new and future ways of working are effective, and can ultimately save lives.

-To date, NaCTSO has commissioned over seven research projects to support PALs (including robust evaluations of pilot projects) and has developed strategic partnerships across academia.
+To date, NaCTSO has commissioned over several research projects to support PALs (including robust evaluations of pilot projects) and has developed strategic partnerships across academia.